 Material model changes will be considered by the GOES (E/A) Subgroup, and if adopted through the NAIC committee structure, will be carried out by the Model Developer, with oversight by the Model Owner and Model Steward.

 Only NAIC staff will be given access to edit the Model Change Request Inventory.
 Other model stakeholders will have Read access to the file.
-The Model Change Request Inventory will be available on the NAIC website (location TBD).
+The Model Change Request Inventory will be available on the NAIC website (https://naic.conning.com/documentation ).

 Handling of Material Model Changes